Frequently Asked Questions

 How do I apply for Work Study?

-You can pick up a Work Study application at any of the Student Information Centers located at all six campuses.
+The Work Study Application form is available online or for pick up at any of the Student Information Centers located at all six campuses.
 After you fill it out turn it in to any of the three financial aid locations.
 Please note that you need to apply for Financial Aid in order to be considered eligible for work study.

 Can I have two work-study jobs at the same time?

-No, at STC you can only have one work study job at a time.
+No, at South Texas College you can only have one work study job at a time.

 How many hours can I work per week on the work-study program?

-Fifteen hours per week is the maximum recommended for academic reasons.
-Fifteen hours a week will allow you to continuously work while enrolled in school.
+Nineteen hours per week is the maximum recommended for academic reasons.
+Nineteen hours a week will allow you to continuously work while enrolled in school.
 You are not allowed at any time to earn more than what was awarded to you on your award letter, and it is your responsibility not to exceed that award amount.

 Can I change work-study jobs?